 If you prefer a totally private area for your honeymoon on cruise, you’d better to charter a cruise.
 In addition to the normal services offered by the company, you’ll also have a chance to see a water puppet show performed by local artists and also visit Vung Vieng fishing village on a rustic row-boat.
 Since it’s your special day, your room will be decorated nicely with roses and candles.
 A beautiful honeymoon cake with a cute gift will be served within the day as well.
 In case you want to have a super special night, the staff will help you with any custom request, but of course, you’ll have to pay extra money.

-Don’t Expect the WiFi or 3G to Work
+• Don’t Expect the WiFi or 4G to Work

 We should mention that many ships offer Wifi, but the further you travel into the bay or surrounded by islands, the less likely the Wifi is to actually work.
 So sit back and enjoy the views without being connected!

-– Bring a light jacket for the evenings, you will be surprised by how cold it was at night, especially in the winter months (late November to March).
+– Bring a light jacket – you will be surprised by how cold it was at night, especially in the winter months (late November to March).

-– Bathing suit if you’re visiting during the warmer months.
-Even if you don’t plan on swimming I think it’s still worth to pack a bathing suit so you can either sunbath or put on while kayaking as you might get wet.
+– Bathing suit if you’re visiting during the warmer months (April – October).
+Even if you don’t plan on swimming, it’s still worth to pack a bathing suit so you can either sunbath or put on while kayaking as you might get wet.

 – Motion sickness medicine if you’re very prone to motion sickness.